James Crump

 James Crump is an American film director, writer, producer, art historian and curator.
 His films include Black White + Gray: A Portrait of Sam Wagstaff and Robert Mapplethorpe; Troublemakers: The Story of Land Art; and Antonio Lopez 1970: Sex Fashion & Disco.

 An art historian and curator, Crump is also the author, co-author and editor of books and has published in the fields of modern and contemporary art.
-His critical texts have appeared in ArtReview, Art in America, Artforum and Archives of American Art Journal for the Smithsonian Museum, among others.
+He has contributed to a host of art publications including ArtReview, Art in America, Artforum and Archives of American Art Journal for the Smithsonian Museum, among others.

 Career

-Crump earned a Master of Arts and Ph.D in history of art respectively at Indiana University (1993) and University of New Mexico (1996).
+Crump earned a Master of Arts and PhD in history of art respectively at Indiana University (1993) and University of New Mexico (1996).
+From 1997 to 2002, he was publisher of Arena Editions, an illustrated book publisher of photography and modern and contemporary art.
+From 2008 to 2013, Crump was chief curator and curator of photography at the Cincinnati Art Museum.
 He has collaborated with a host of museums and galleries, including Martin-Gropius-Bau, Berlin, Hammer Museum, Los Angeles, the Grey Art Gallery of NYU, Princeton University Art Museum and Huis Marseille, Amsterdam.
 He has organized exhibitions or published books with James Welling, Doug and Mike Starn, Nan Goldin, Ross Bleckner, Lynn Davis, and the estates of Berenice Abbott, Robert Mapplethorpe, Carlo Mollino, Willem de Kooning, Garry Winogrand, and Walker Evans.